Fabxx/GSG/README.md

 # How to use

-I provided a UI with Zenity (dialog support coming soon) All you have to do is configure the requested paths.
+I provided a UI with Zenity, all you have to do is configure the requested paths.

 This will generate a `start.sh` in each game folder to allow you to run the games with a single execution instead of manually searching for the file, write the commands and run it, it also applies arguments if known.